 General information about new and existing BCAs is provided on the General tab in the details pane of the Bridged Call Appearances page.

-The following table describes the parameters on the General tab of the Bridged Call Appearances page.
+Bridged Call Appearances Page: General Tab describes the parameters on the General tab of the Bridged Call Appearances page.